DianaMukaliyeva/camagru/README.md

 Project at [Hive Helsinki](https://www.hive.fi/) coding school.

+You can take a look at it [here](https://peaceful-everglades-46332.herokuapp.com/)

 This is a small web application allowing you to make basic photo editing using your webcam and some predefined images.
 The goal of this project was to have practice with:

  * Create responsive layouts and page design